damondouglas/startr.dart/README.md

 # About

 Clones template snippets into project.
 Insert __<variable>__ anywhere into your template and `startr` will find and prompt you for replacements.
+It warns you if there are any existing files that match the current directory path.

 ![startr](https://cloud.githubusercontent.com/assets/762456/14730897/e4db6220-07ff-11e6-8ab1-33812db58315.gif)